 Wide Angle Portraits

 The Rokinon 14mm has 113.9 degrees of angle of view with minimum distortion.
-I actually love using wider focal lengths like this to capture a unique perspective for portrait subjects.
-Since Bushra is a dancer this is a perfect way to showcase movement by getting low to the ground, letting her limbs extend to the edge of the frame to elongate her body.
+I actually love using wider focal lengths like this to capture a unique perspective for portrait subjects, especially dance portraits.
+Since Bushra is a dancer, this is a perfect way to showcase movement by getting low to the ground, letting her limbs extend to the edge of the frame to elongate her body.
 The lens performed perfectly for my intended purpose, creating tack-sharp imagery while showcasing minimal edge distortion.

 To learn more about these incredible new lenses make sure to check out Samyang’s lineup.
 If this is just the start of their mirrorless lens options, I truly can’t wait to see what the future holds.
 These two prime lenses, the 14mm and 85mm, are incredibly popular choices for photographers, and early adopters to the Canon mirrorless ecosystem should have some exciting options on their way from Samyang.